JelleZijlstra/typing-spec/spec.rst

 For more details see later sections.

-In order for maximal compatibility with offline type checking it may eventually be a good idea to change interfaces that rely on annotations to switch to a different mechanism, for example a decorator.
-In Python 3.5 there is no pressure to do this, however.
-See also the longer discussion under `Rejected alternatives`_ below.

 Type comments
 =============

-No first-class syntax support for explicitly marking variables as being of a specific type is added by this PEP.
+No first-class syntax support for explicitly marking variables as being of a specific type existed when the type system was first designed.
 To help with type inference in complex cases, a comment of the following format may be used::

   x = []                # type: List[Employee]